google-research/football/README.md

      remaining players of both teams run back towards the ball.
    - academy_counterattack_hard - 4 versus 2 counter-attack with keeper; all the
      remaining players of both teams run back towards the ball.
-   - academy_single_goal_versus_lazy - Full 11 versus 11 game, where the
+   - academy_single_goal_versus_lazy - Full 11 versus 11 games, where the
      opponents cannot move but they can only intercept the ball if it is close enough to them.
-Our centerback defender has the ball at first.
+Our center back defender has the ball at first.

 You can add your own scenarios by adding a new file to the `gfootball/scenarios/` directory.
 Have a look at existing scenarios for example.

 ## Trace dumps
-GFootball environment supports recording of scenarios for later watching or analysis.
-Each trace dump consists of a picked episode trace (observations, reward, additional debug info) and optionally an AVI file with rendered episode.
+GFootball environment supports the recording of scenarios for later watching or analysis.
+Each trace dump consists of a picked episode trace (observations, reward, additional debug info) and optionally an AVI file with the rendered episode.
 Picked episode trace can be played back later on using `replay.py` script.
-By default trace dumps are disabled to not occupy disk space.
+By default trace, dumps are disabled to not occupy disk space.
 They are controlled by the following set of flags:

 -  `dump_full_episodes` - should trace for each entire episode be recorded.
--  `dump_scores` - should sampled traces for scores be recorded.
+-  `dump_scores` - should sample traces for scores be recorded.
 -  `tracesdir` - directory in which trace dumps are saved.
--  `write_video` - should video be recorded together with the trace.
+-  `write_video` - should a video be recorded together with the trace.
-    If rendering is disabled (`render` config flag), video contains a simple episode animation.
+    If rendering is disabled (`render` config flag), the video contains a simple episode animation.

 ## Frequent Problems & Solutions